 You can expect that all of these products will work with PC, but console (Xbox One, PlayStation, etc.) compatibility is less common – so make sure you check the manufacturer’s site before taking the plunge.
 Not all sim racing titles support handbrakes, and fewer still pieces of simulation software recognize and take advantage of the level of data that comes across the USB cable of an analog handbrake.

 Make sure you’re buying a handbrake that will play well with your cockpit!
 Consider the location and position of rest in which you’ll be mounting – race cars require a level of control that can only be achieved by keeping your vehicle control components at arms’ length.

 Frequently Asked Questions

 You do not need a handbrake to play racing simulators.
 However, having a sim handbrake can provide a much more immersive experience.
 If you plan on only playing F1 games then a handbrake will have limited use.
 If instead, you plan on hitting the gravel with a rally sim, then a handbrake becomes a very fun and practical addition.

 Some shifters can also function as handbrakes with just the flip of a switch.
 This includes Thrustmaster’s TH8A and TSSH shifters.
 However, this is not a function common throughout all shifters.

 Handbrakes do not work on all sim racing games.
 This might be because the game doesn’t recognize it, or because the car itself would not support a handbrake (think F1 cars).
-We recommend double-checking that what you’re purchasing is compatible with your favorite games by looking at both the game and product specifications.
+We recommend double-checking that the one you’re purchasing is compatible with your favorite simulation software, especially if it is analog and/or uses load cell technology.